PALYUL CHADONGRI MONASTERY

 Then the people of the Churong tribe offered the monastery to Gyalwa Palyul Monastery when Palyul Choktrul Rinpoche Jampel Gyepai Dorje (1894 – 1958/1959) and many other senior Rinpoches of the Gyalwa Palyul Monastery visited them.
 Thus Palyul Choktrul Rinpoche became the root guru for all householders and monastic communities in the area.

 In 1988, H.H.
-Garwang Nyima Rinpoche of Tarthang came to the monastery, and started to give empowerments, instructions and teachings to the Churong communities.
+Garwang Nyima Rinpoche of Palyul Tarthang came to the monastery, and started to give empowerments, instructions and teachings to the Churong communities.
 He also discussed reconstruction of the monastery with Tulku Kunzang Namgyal Rinpoche.
-In the same year, Tulku Kunzang Namgyal invited many great spiritual teachers to the monastery and reconstructed many assembly halls and Mani Khorlo (prayer wheel houses) and so forth.
+In the same year, Tulku Kunzang Namgyal invited many great spiritual teachers to the monastery and constructed many assembly halls and Mani Khorlo (prayer wheel houses) and so forth.

 Tulku Kunzang Namgyal Rinpoche